zhenyao-sun/zhenyao-sun.github.io/index.md

 ## Slides

 * On the regularisation of reaction-diffusion equations by Wight-Fisher white noise

+  * Youth Probability Forum, Academy of Mathematics and Systems Science, Nov 2023.
   * The 8th National probability Annal Meeting, Fujian Normal University, Aug 2023.
   * The 18th workshop on Markov Processes and Related Topics, Tianjin University, July-Aug 2023
   * Seminar on discrete probability and related problem, Sichuan University, June-July 2023